 As a blind climber, I’ve done expeditions all around the world and dealt with all kinds of local outfitters and guide services; San Juan Mountain Guides is the best! – Erik Weihenmeyer

-Alpamayo Expedition Itinerary
+Artesonraju Expedition Itinerary

-Over the years, we have refined the Alpamayo Expedition itinerary to a time-tested 16 days.
+Over the years, we have refined the Artesonraju Expedition itinerary to a time-tested 16 days.
 Travel in Peru can, at times, present some unique challenges regard to program logistics.
 Therefore, a flexible “easy-going” attitude will serve you well.